bcomnes/top-bun/README.md

 Page bundles are client side JS bundles that are loaded on that one page only.
 You can import common code and modules from relative paths, or `npm` modules.
 The `client.js` page bundles are bundle-split with every other client-side js entry-point, so importing common chunks of code are loaded in a maximally efficient way.
-Page bundles are run in a browser context only, however they can share carefully crafted code that also runs in a Node.js or layout contnex.
+Page bundles are run in a browser context only, however they can share carefully crafted code that also runs in a Node.js or layout context.
 `js` page bundles are bundled using [`esbuild`][esbuild].

 An example of a page `client.js` file: